Gavin-Scot-Stockwell/CI-CD-Testing/README.md

 A homework project that focused on getting github actions to work.

 ## Installation
+* Download the files
+* npm i to get packages
-* Go to the website
+* npm run build at root to build the dist
+* npm run start:dev to get it to run

 ## Usage